simonhearne/webperfninja/_posts/2017-03-30-analytics-lie.markdown

  Ideally, we would get data from the first step - how many people make the intention to load the page.
 This information is extremely hard to get, although an advertising provider should report on the number of clicks.
 If you have a good URL strategy then you might be able to do your own DoubleClick-style study, correlating ad clicks with pageviews.

  It's possible to correlate page requests with pageviews.
 Web server or CDN logs can be plotted against reported page impressions to determine the analytics loss.
 Further correlation can be run against the useragent of the requests to identify devices which are more underreported in analytics than others.

+## Device representation

+Unless your website has a very specific audience, base your device testing on your target markets.
+Amazon's list